Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/step1.md

 }
 ```

 But this is not enough.
-This is due to Apple'culture which require that you inform the user about what you are going to do through your application (especially when you are using personnal data such as GPS location).
-By making some search in the documentation, you will find the following:
+This is due to Apple'culture which require that you inform the user about what you are going to do through your application (especially when you are using personal data such as GPS location).
+By doing some search in the documentation, you will find the following:

 > NSLocationWhenInUseUsageDescription